Beyond general relativity: gravitational waves in non-minimally coupled theories: Introduction

 A particular modification in the gravitational sector would be the presence of gravitational birefringence, which manifests in the gravitational waveform if there are any parity-violating operators.
 Models including operators of this type have gained significant interest in recent years, the most studied being dynamical Chern-Simons gravity (dCS) \cite{Alexander:2009tp}.
 The sensitivities of third-generation GW detectors, such as Cosmic Explorer \cite{Evans:2021gyd} and the Einstein Telescope \cite{Maggiore:2019uih}, are expected to be good enough to be capable of detecting beyond-GR effects of this type \cite{Yunes:2024lzm}.
 Signatures of parity violation would also be present in the stochastic GW background as a net circular polarization \cite{Cruz:2024esk}.

-The upcoming space-based Laser Interferometer Space Antenna (LISA) \cite{LISA:2022yao} and the Chinese program Taiji \cite{Hu:2017mde} are also expected to be sensitive enough to detect parity-violating effects \cite{Chen:2024fto}, which have been predicted to have a wide variety of implications, from primordial GWs \cite{zhai2025primordialgravitationalwavesparityviolating} and a (chiral) GW background \cite{Chen:2024ikn, Su:2025nkl} to large-scale structure and inflation in cosmology \cite{Hewson:2024rnb, Hou:2024udn, Moretti:2024fzb, Reinhard:2024evr, Zhu:2024wme, Bao:2025onc}.
+The upcoming space-based Laser Interferometer Space Antenna (LISA) \cite{LISA:2022yao} and the Chinese program Taiji \cite{Hu:2017mde} are also expected to be sensitive enough to detect parity-violating effects \cite{Chen:2024fto}, which have been predicted to have a wide variety of implications, from primordial GWs \cite{zhai2025primordialgravitationalwavesparityviolating} and a (chiral) GW background \cite{Orlando:2020oko,Chen:2024ikn,Su:2025nkl} to large-scale structure and inflation in cosmology \cite{Hewson:2024rnb, Hou:2024udn, Moretti:2024fzb, Reinhard:2024evr, Zhu:2024wme, Bao:2025onc}.
+It is also possible to detect parity violation within the stochastic background using pulsar polarization arrays \cite{Liang:2025vji} and astrometry \cite{Liang:2023pbj,Jaraba:2025hay}.
 More generally, one needs to consider parity-even and parity-odd operators that lead to a combination of gravitational birefringence, modified dispersion relations, and perhaps Lorentz violation \cite{Qiao:2021fwi, Wang:2024erh, Allahyari:2025sbt, Khodadi:2025wuw, Lessa:2025kln, Wang:2025fhw, Zhang:2025kcw}.

 The aforementioned framework provides an avenue for generally constraining extensions of GR and modified gravity theories.
 As previously mentioned, the GWs which have already been detected from LVK \cite{LIGOScientific:2014pky,VIRGO:2014yos}, in addition to pulsar timing array (PTA) experiments \cite{NANOGrav:2023gor,NANOGrav:2023hvm}, have thus far been in excellent agreement with GR, implying that conclusively observing beyond-GR effects will come down to precision physics.
 Furthermore, many beyond-GR theories have implications on astrophysical and cosmological systems when it comes to DM and beyond, from compact binary systems \cite{Aurrekoetxea:2024cqd, Fakhry:2024kjj, Mahmoudi:2024rga, Shen:2024qbb} and individual black holes or neutron stars \cite{Del_Popolo_2020, Duan:2023gng, Afrin:2024khy, Benetti:2024efb, Kehagias:2024yyp, Nashed:2024ppf, Baruah:2025ifh, Liu:2025fxj, Yang:2025byw, Pantig:2025eda, Yu:2025brr, Q:2025ycf}, to GW polarization and gravitational lensing \cite{Gao:2024ejs, Huang:2024gtu, Nomura:2024cku, Zhang:2025kze}, the cosmic microwave background (CMB) \cite{Mahmoudi:2024wjy, Smith:2024ayu}, inflation \cite{Fu:2024ipa, Hassan:2024vjg}, and broadly speaking, the dark sector \cite{Zhang2023, Bhattacharya:2024cpm, Bunji:2024ovg, Califano:2024xzt, Ghodla:2024fit, DeFelice:2025ykh, Figliolia:2025dtw, Zhang:2024bjo, Chen2025}.
 Indeed, theory-agnostic searches have gained popularity in recent years \cite{Crescimbeni:2024sam}.